 This core course introduces the central propositions and intellectual foundations of the programme.
 It provides a historical account of the role of science, technology and innovation in economic and social development.
 The course provides the building blocks for candidates to critically assess the role played by innovation and to better understand the possibilities for shaping and socially constructing outcomes from innovation strategies and policies.
-There is considerable emphasis on the theories of learning, capability and technological upgrading as the cornerstones of innovation in producing solutions that improve the capacity for mitigation and adaptation to climate change and the promotion of more environmentally responsible and sustainable production and consumption patterns.
+There is considerable emphasis on the theories of learning, capability and technological upgrading as the cornerstones of innovation in the Global South.
+This course also engages with the role of science, technology and innovation in producing solutions that improve the capacity for mitigation and adaptation to climate change and the promotion of more environmentally responsible and sustainable production and consumption patterns.